Master of Arts in Child Study & Education

 Two supporting letters of reference are required.

-- One academic (from a professor who can comment on your academic ability)
+One academic (from a professor who can comment on your academic ability, NOT from a school principal or supervisor in a child care setting)

-It is appropriate for the reference to comment on things like general impressions of your aptitude, contributions in class, work with others, writing/language skills, problem solving ability, creativity, organizational skills, research ability, technical expertise, research software savvy, or any other academic asset you would bring to our program.
+• It is appropriate for the academic referee to comment on things like general impressions of your aptitude, contributions in class, work with others, writing/language skills, problem solving ability, creativity, organizational skills, research ability, technical expertise, research software savvy, any other academic asset you would bring to our program.

-- One professional (from a supervisor who has witnessed your work with children).
+One professional (from a supervisor who has witnessed your work with groups of children)

 Three Faculty Questions